Firebrand tours to the Galaxy

 “Well under the circumstances, I will provide a place for her, so what steps do I take to set up her territory?”
 Steve asked.

-“We take her to the ship place her in the room where she will stay, then set this siren off, and other juveniles will come to complete her,” Drift explained, “If you move your ship to that shoreline and place a ramp to the shore the others will come.”
+“We take her to the ship place her in the room where she will stay.
+We then set this siren off, and other juveniles will come to complete her,” Drift explained handing over a small box, “If you move your ship to that shoreline and place a ramp to the shore the others will come.”
 She pointed at a spot on the shoreline where a rock ledge formed a wharf and handed over a compact device.

-Having decided this with no further discussion Drift climbed back aboard her small boat and conveyed them back to the Red where she left with only a quick, “You are trained well, may the force be with you,” And went back to her ship without a backwards glance.
+Having decided this and seeing no point in no further discussion.
+Drift climbed back aboard her small boat and conveyed them back to the Red.
+Drift said a quick, “I have trained you well, may the force be with you,” And went back to her ship without a backwards glance.

-“Well, talk about motherly love, so welcome to your new home, if you follow me I will show you the new home, hopefully for a long life,” Steve invited awkwardly as there was an entity who would pass as a small four-year-old.
+“Well, talk about motherly love.
+Welcome to your new home, if you follow me I will show you around, hopefully for a long life,” Steve invited as there was an entity who would pass as a small four-year-old.

-“May I see the ship first, I know it will be all mine if all goes well, I do need to have a wander before finally settling in one spot?”
+“May I see the ship first, I know it will be all mine if all goes well, I would like to have a wander before finally settling in one spot?”
 Pippin asked now eager.

 “Do you have an education helmet so that I will know what I am seeing?”
 Pippin asked.